-who knew already almost 400 years ago how to bring countries together by deliberate marriage policy.
-Amalia was born in 1602 at Schloss Braunfels as the tenth out of thirteen children of Count Johann Albrecht I. of Solms-Braunfels and Countess Agnes of Sayn-Wittgenstein.
+who, with her well-considered marriage policy, knew how to unite states in Europe almost 400 years ago.
+Amalie was born in 1602 at Braunfels Castle as the tenth of thirteen children of Count Johann Albrecht I of Solms-Braunfels and Countess Agnes zu Sayn-Wittgenstein.

-Since Amalia’s husband died early, she had to take care of the affairs of the widow of the governor and the Princess of Orange-Nassau.
-Soon, she showed political talent and determination.
-She also knew how to manage the court in The Hague with regal dignity and to make it a center for arts in Europe at that time.
+Since Amalie’s husband and her son Wilhelm II died early, she had to take over the affairs of state as Princess of Nassau-Orange and widow of the governor.
+Her political talent and determination quickly became apparent.
+She also knew how to lead the court in The Hague with royal dignity and to make it a center of the arts in Europe at that time.

-To this day her marriage policy can be considered as unique.
+Up to now her marriage policy can be considered as unique.
 She defied all the wishes of their children and used the marriages to increase her influence in Europe.
-Three of their eight children died in infancy, but the other five by marriage succeeded to write European history.
+Three of their eight children died in infancy, but the other five succeeded to write European history by marriage.

 Son Wilhelm II. married Mary Stuart, daughter of the English King Karl I., in 1641.
 Their son William III., Amalie’s grandson, also married a Princess Royal Mary Stuart, his cousin.
-In 1689 both equally became King and Queen of England, Scotland and Ireland.
+In 1689, during the Glorious Revolution, both equally became King and Queen of England, Scotland and Ireland (Photo © Rijksmuseum, Amsterdam, Thank you!).

 Daughter Luise Henriette married the Elector Friedrich Wilhelm of Brandenburg, a very happy matrimony.
 Their son Frederick became Frederick I., the first King in Prussia.